 About 1084 scheduled buses arriving from Broadway pass through Railway Square each weekday, 159 of them between 8 a.m. and 9 a.m.
 These figures do not include red metrobuses M10 and M30 (six of each per peak hour).
 Nor do they include L88 and L90 etc. buses and Hillbus services which join George St further north.

 Sydney public transport is too slow and is not getting faster.
 Many rail services, including the Dulwich Hill light rail, could and should be run at higher speeds.
-Professor Hensher has published research showing that replacing M2 buses by feeders to Sydney Metro North-West will result in longer trip times to the CBD from most of the north-west.
+Professor Hensher has published research showing that replacing M2 buses by feeders to Sydney Metro North-West would result in longer trip times to the CBD from most of the north-west.

 CSELR speeds as envisaged by the EIS will also be unacceptably slow.
 For example, 15 minutes from Central to Circular Quay compares very unfavourably with heavy rail, which can do the whole city circle from Central to Circular Quay to Central with 5 intermediate stops in about 13 minutes.
 CSELR's slowness is probably due to insufficient priority over crossing traffic.